-8. Tap OK.
+7. Tap OK.

-The Generate points for a surface screen closes and you are returned to the main Pipelines screen.
+The Generate points for a surface screen closes and you are returned to the map.

-Creating the surface
+To create the surface

-- 1. Tap Map in the status bar. - 2.
-Select the points to use to create the surface: - Graphically in the map. - Using the Select option from the tap and hold menu.
-For more information, see "Selecting points" in the General Survey Help. - 3.
-From the tap and hold menu, select Create surface. - 4.
+- 1. In the map, select the points to use to create the surface: - Directly in the map. - Tap and hold in the map and select the Select option to select points using a different method.
+For more information, refer to the Trimble Access Help. - 2.
+From the tap and hold menu, select Create surface. - 3.
 Enter a name for the surface.